csc-training/elements-of-hpc/parallel-computing-technical/distribute_memory.md

 ### Advantages
 * infinite memory: the number of  whiteboards increases as we add more office.
 When a problem is too large we just use more nodes to deacrease the amount of memory per node.
 * infinite computing power: the number of woorkers increases as we add more office.
 When a problem is too large we just use more nodes to have less work per node (more parallelism).
-* low cost: it is realtively cheap to increase the memory and and computing capacity of the systsm by adding more nodes.
+* low cost: it is realtively cheap to increase the memory and and computing capacity of the system by adding more nodes.

 ### Limitations